On $\alpha$-type (equivariant) cohomology of Hom-pre-Lie algebras: Introduction

 \section{Introduction}

-\theequation{\arabic{section}. \arabic{equation}} The notion of pre-Lie algebra (also known as left-symmetric algebra) was introduced by Gerstenhaber \cite{G63} while studying the algebraic deformation theory of associative algebras.
+\theequation{\arabic{section}. \arabic{equation}} The notion of pre-Lie algebra (also known as left-symmetric algebra \cite{V63}) was introduced by Gerstenhaber \cite{G63} while studying the algebraic deformation theory of associative algebras.
 The pre-Lie algebras have a close relationship with Lie algebras.
 For example, a pre-Lie algebra gives rise to a Lie algebra via the commutator bracket, which is known as the sub-adjacent Lie algebra.
 Pre-Lie algebras have appeared in many areas of mathematics, for example, vertex algebras, quantum field theories, complex and symplectic structures on Lie groups and Lie algebras, etc., see \cite{MK03, CL01, CK00, LM88}, and references therein.
+A (left) pre-Lie algebra $\mathfrak{g}$ is a $\mathbb{K}$-vector space together with a binary operation $\c$ satisfying the following identity :

 The notion of Hom-pre-Lie algebras is a twisted analog of pre-Lie algebras, where the pre-Lie algebra identity is twisted by a self linear map, called the structure map.
-The study of Hom-version of type of algebras is an interesting and active area of research these days and found some applications in mathematics as well as in physics.
+The study of Hom-version of this type of algebras is an interesting and active area of research these days and found some applications in mathematics as well as in physics.
 For the various type of Hom-algebras, see \cite{M10, M08, MS10, MZ18}.

 Gertenhaber \cite{G63, G64} initiated the study of algebraic deformation theory for associative algebra.
 Later, following his ideas, deformation theory for various types of algebras has been studied, see \cite{B97, NR66, NR68, LST20, S20, saha19}.
 Hurle and Makhlouf studied cohomology and deformation theory for Hom-associative and Hom-Lie algebras in \cite{HM19, HM19glas}.
 In \cite{MS20}, Mukherjee and Saha studied cohomology and deformation theory for Hom-Leibniz algebras.